josephramsay/lds_replicate/LDSIncremental/overview.rst

 This script replicates data in the LINZ Data Service to a local data store.
 Currently supported datastores include PostgreSQL (PostGIS), MSSQL Spatial, FileGDB and SpatiaLite.
 Support for other outputs is ongoing.
-Running this script requires a destination (somewhere to write output) and valid LDS connection parameters.
+Running this script requires a destination (somewhere to write output) a valid LDS key and the appropriate connection parameters.

 USAGE